GradientTrader/gradienttrader.github.io/_posts/2017-12-01-Test-and-Evaluation.md

 | Ripple      | 58.58                  | 122.6          |
 | Numeraire   | -35.86                 | 0.00           |

 We can see that in general, our deep Q learning model outperforms the baseline model, and it performs much better when the market is good.
+When the market is bad, it tends to just holding without doing any trading.
+This is one of the biggest issue we need to address in the future work.

 In the current model, we added 1 bps spread to the price when buy and sell as the trading cost.
 In the next step, we should include a more practical method to calculate the trading cost.
 In addition, our current model only supports buy/sell a predefined number of coins per order.
 We should implement a more flexible action in our next release.

 Reference: